Counting gluings of octahedra: Gluings of octahedra

-Colored triangulations in three dimensions consist of gluings of colored tetrahedra.
-A tetrahedron is said to be colored when its faces are labeled with the colors $0, 1, 2, 3$.
+Colored triangulations in three dimensions consist of gluings of colored tetrahedra \cite{GurauBook, ItalianSurvey, LinsMandel, SigmaReview}.
+A tetrahedron is said to be colored when its triangles are labeled with the colors $0, 1, 2, 3$.
 Those colors are used to define the attaching maps between tetrahedra.
 Indeed, first observe that all sub--simplices of a single tetrahedron can be uniquely identified by sets of colors.
 Obviously, the triangles carry the colors 0, 1, 2, 3.
 Moreover, an edge is shared by two triangles, say of colors $a$ and $b$, so that the edge is identified by the pair of colors $(ab)$ (the order does not matter).
 Similarly, a vertex of the tetrahedron is shared by three triangles say of colors $a, b, c$ (or equivalently by three edges with pairs of colors $(ab), (bc), (ca)$) and is thus completely identified by the triple of colors $(abc)$ (again, the order does not matter).
 This is represented in Figure \ref{fig:ColoredTet}.

-Two tetrahedra of opposite orientations can then be glued unambiguously along a given face: it is the gluing which preserves all induced colorings of sub--simplices.
-One matches the faces of color $a\in\{0, 1, 2, 3\}$ of both tetrahedra so that the edges of colors $(ab)$ for all $b\neq a$ are two by two identified, and so are the three vertices of colors $(abc)$ for all $b, c \neq a$.
+Two tetrahedra can then be glued unambiguously along a given triangle: it is the gluing which preserves all induced colorings of sub--simplices.
+One matches the two triangles of color $a\in\{0, 1, 2, 3\}$ of both tetrahedra so that the edges of colors $(ab)$ for all $b\neq a$ are two by two identified, and so are the three vertices of colors $(abc)$ for all $b, c \neq a$.
 This is pictured in Figure \ref{fig:GluingTet}.

+We further restrict attention to bipartite gluings, so that tetrahedra are colored black and white and a black (white) tetrahedron is only glued to white (black) tetrahedra.
+Topologically, colored triangulations are homeomorphic to PL pseudo--manifolds and bipartiteness further imposes orientability of the pseudo--manifolds.

+This setting, borrowed from crystallization theory and graph-encoded-manifolds introduced in topology, is also closely related to balanced simplicial complexes which have the same coloring rules.
+However, our colored triangulations here are typically not simplicial complexes because two tetrahedra can glued along more than a single triangle.
+A related aspect is that balanced simplicial complexes are typically studied with respect to the number of vertices.
+In our case we will study colored triangulations with respect to the number of tetrahedra (equivalently building blocks, see below) while the number of vertices is not fixed.

 To study the universality classes of triangulations, it is necessary to introduce subsets of triangulations.
 The subset of interest in the present article is based on gluings of octahedra.
 An octahedron can be formed by gluing eight colored tetrahedra as in Figure \ref{fig:Octahedron}, using the attaching maps described above, and such that the eight triangles on the boundary all have the color $0$.
 Each colored tetrahedron is thus glued to three others, along its triangles of colors 1, 2, 3.
 There are six inner edges.
 Following Figure \ref{fig:Octahedron}, the octahedron can be thought of as a gluing of two up and down pyramids.
 The base of the pyramids consists of triangles of color 1 with four inner edges of colors $(12)$ and $(13)$ alternating.
 The heights of both pyramids are edges of colors $(23)$.
 The octahedron is symmetric under permutations of the colors 1, 2, 3.